perladvent/perldotcom/content/article/_pub_2004_08_27_bricolage.md

 #### Meaningful URLs

-In addition to categories, Bricolage document URLs can include the year, month, day of the month, and/or a slug â which is a short string describing the document, such as "bricolage-intro."
+In addition to categories, Bricolage document URLs can include the year, month, day of the month, and/or a slug — which is a short string describing the document, such as "bricolage-intro."
 Combined, these pieces of metadata generate meaningful URLs, such as `/features/perl/2004/17/26/bricolage-intro` for a Perl feature